 I must first say Happy New Year to everyone.
 Hopefully you were able to celebrate New Year’s Eve with friends and family in a great environment.
-Now onto the newest grilled cheese creation.
-This sandwich was inspired by Grilled Cheese Social‘s “Team Cream” post/sandwich.
-I had hoped to follow the recipe exactly, but since this sandwich was a last minute decision, we arrived at Whole Foods late and all the bagels were gone.
-Instead, I went with seeduction bread, which is quickly becoming one of my favorite types of bread.
+Now onto the newest grilled cheese creation featuring cream cheese.
+This sandwich was inspired by Grilled Cheese Social‘s “Team Cream” post/grilled cheese.
+I had hoped to follow the recipe exactly, but since this grilled cheese was a last minute decision, we arrived at Whole Foods late and all the bagels were gone.
+Instead, I went with “seeduction bread,” which is quickly becoming one of my favorite types of bread.

 - Cream Cheese w/Thyme & Chives

 - Heirloom Tomatoes

 Cream cheese is such a common cheese but I never knew, until now, how it was invented.

 There are French references to cream cheese as early as 1651.
 References to cream cheese in England start from at least 1754, and recipes follow soon after, particularly from Lincolnshire and the southwest of England.